djedefregoban/pq-ui-to-sheet/readme.md

 4. PQ automatically sent back to us in pdf to the correspond dropbox
 5. if client doesn't do PQ within a certain amount of time, auto-follow-up

+# Sender
+1. Enter Client ID and PQ info on the website
+3. Find the client on Notion using client ID
+4. Create a task linked to the client specifying how pqs have been sent (timestamp! no check off!) e.g.,
+- Title
+BOT: Send PQ - 3 PQ(s) have been sent (# set up date and dont check off the mark)
+- Content
+PA - Loviisa (General) - Sent
+Spouse - Spouse or Common-partner of Loviisa (General) - Sent Supporter - Shimmel - (PGP) - Received
+...

+2. Using PQ info, create entries based on each client and update pq status's form internal link
+- create entry with taskid attached to it
+5. Upload the JSON to the task

+## Remarks
+- Format the email
+- Think about error checks more

+# Watcher
+1. Upon cathing an update, find the task using taskID coming from PQ info
+2. get the JSON in the task and look for the client using internal link
+3. Update ifReturned to true from false (# will there be any situations where ifReturned is originally true?)
+4. Send thank you email to the just completer (if the relationship is applicant, and the form has refusal etc. include those stuff into the email)
+4. look through every ifReturned to check if every pq has been received (# make a function for this)
+- if yes,
+	1. using the task id, check off the mark of the task
+	2. create another task linked to the client indicating every pq has been received (timestamp!)

+- if no,
+	do nothing?

+# Reminder
+1. look through bot tasks (if not checked off and timestamp has been more than a certain time amount)
+2. send a remind email containig the pq status (using JSON!)

 # Remarks
 1. Date of completion